 With historically low interest rates, it might seem that you’re doing fine and getting closer to paying off your mortgage.
-However, even a small rate rise could force you into negative equity and make it hard to keep up with mortgage payments.
+However, even a small rate rise could force you into negative equity, making it hard to keep up with mortgage payments.

-Again depending on your long-term plans, a small interest rise will be overcome in time as the market rises and you pay off more of the mortgage.
+Again depending on your long-term plans, a small interest rise will be easy to overcome as the market rises and you pay off more of the mortgage.

 If you face short-term cash problems due to a rate rise then you might be able to ride the storm by renting a room, starting a small side business or cutting back on luxuries.

-Unfortunately, most home improvement takes a few months to complete, which won’t solve any immediate cash problems, but will lead to long-term added value.
+Unfortunately, most home improvement takes a few months to complete.
+So won’t solve any immediate cash problems, but will lead to long-term added value.

 - Caluate if you’re in negative equity or not